isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Incubating Spaces/Our Journey.md

 <img src="/images/oj18.png" style="width:60%"><br>

 The Bystander Effect (IPW)	<br>	<br>
 • A group of school Cyberwellness Ambassadors created a set of lesson plans and resources to educate students on the importance of taking a stand towards cyber-bullying.
-The lesson package was implemented by the students during Level 1 and 2 CCE lessons, and presented at the East Zone Cyberwellness Conference 2017.	<br><br>
+The lesson package was implemented by&nbsp;the students during Level 1 and 2 CCE lessons, and presented at the East Zone Cyberwellness Conference 2017.	<br><br>

 <img src="/images/oj19.png" style="width:40%"><br>
 Under the Sea (VIA)<br>	<br>